 All you need is a notebook, a pen, and a little dedication, because you’ll need to end each day going over your habits.
 (If you’re the kind of person who needs more structure than a hand-drawn grid, there are also apps, tools, and notebooks out there to help you track your habits.)

-To start, make a grid.
 Graph paper like we used in middle school math is helpful so you don’t have to draw out the rows and columns.
 On one axis, write out the habits you want to track, and on the other axis, number the days of the month.
 (Editor’s Note: Looking for a premade habit tracking form?
 Click here to download a free habit tracking worksheet, designed by Kate.)
 Because the first month or two is all about becoming aware, I suggest listing out all of the things you can think of that you spend your time doing: watching TV, going to Target, ordering pizza, exercising, scrolling through Facebook, working, etc.

-A note about tracking how much you work: If you work a 9-5, I don’t think you need to track it because you know exactly how many hours per week you spend at work.
+A note about tracking how much you work: If you work a nine to five, I don’t think you need to track it because you know exactly how many hours per week you spend at work.
 If, however, you stay late or work at home in the evenings, even if it’s just occasionally, I would track that.
 You might become aware that you spend more time than you think working outside of your expected hours.
 I’ll explain how to track this in the next section.

-Each day you do your habit, you get a checkmark (I use an X).
 You can track any habit you’d like—just make sure you have parameters around it.
 For example, if one of the habits you want to track is exercise, be sure to define what that means.
 Is a half-hour of exercise the same as one hour to you?
 If not, then clarify that.

 Because I’ve been doing this for a few months, I’m at the point where I am quite aware of what my habits look like, and now I’ve adjusted them so that I’m working toward doing more of the things that fulfill me.
 That’s what’s great about habit tracking: It only takes a month to give you a good idea of your current state of affairs.
 Come month two, you can begin to work on things you aspire to, such as spending less time on your phone, for example, which most of us could stand to do.

 I use an app called Moment that sends me alerts throughout the day about how much screen time I’ve used, including total minutes on my phone and the number of times I pick it up.
-The app gave me a goal of 42 minutes or less on my phone per day, and that’s what I strive for still.
+The app gave me a goal of forty-two minutes or less on my phone per day, and that’s what I strive for still.
 If your phone usage is something you intend to eventually cut back on, using an app to identify how much time you generally spend on it will help you create more realistic goals for cutting back.

 Something that works great for me is wording habits so that an X is positive.
 In the example of working at home in the evenings, the habit could be called “No Evening Work,” and you’d give yourself an X for every day you leave work at 5:00 and don’t busy yourself with it again until the next morning.
 Or, if a habit you’d like to track is how often you use single-use plastic, for example, the habit could be “No Single-Use Plastic,” and each day you were to go without using it, you’d get an X.